stardustai/docs-api/src/latest/workflow/create-workflow-template.md

 ---
 title: '[WIP]Create Workflow Template'
-description: 'Helix calls to create a custom workflow template and returns the workflow template ID, which can be used when creating a Campaign '
+description: 'Helix calls to create a custom workflow template and returns the workflow template anme, which can be used when creating a Campaign '
 api:
   method: POST
-  url: /workflow/template/create
+  url: /workflow-template
 ---

 ::: request